franko/elementary-plotlib/sphinx-doc/source/fox-integration.rst

 The Libcanvas library can be used inside a `FOX Toolkit <http://fox-toolkit.org/>`_ application using a special class :cpp:class:`FX::FXElpWindow` declared in the header file ``FXElpWindow.h``.

 The :cpp:class:`FX::FXElpWindow` inherit from ``FX::FXWindow`` and can be used as an ordinary FOX Window in every respect.
-In addition the class implements the method :cpp:func:`FX::FXElpWindow::Attach` to bind a plot, like it can be done with a :cpp:class:`libcanvas::Window`.
+In addition the class implements the method :cpp:func:`FX::FXElpWindow::Attach` to bind a plot, like it can be done with a :cpp:class:`elp::Window`.

 The plots themselves can be created and modified using the standard Libcanvas functions.